deivisonisidoro/clean-arch-typescript/README.md

 ```bash
 yarn dev
 ```
-This command will launch your Express server, allowing you to access your application.
+This command will launch your Express server, allowing you to access your app.

 2. **Running Prisma Migrations**: Prisma simplifies database migrations.
 To create and apply migrations, use the following command:
 ```bash